idibidiart/react-native-responsive-grid/README.md

 ## Props

+All props are case sensitive.

 `aspectRatio` (see Introduction)

+`breakPoints` (see Introduction)

 `size` may be supplied as prop to Column.
 Possible values is 0 to Infinity.
 This number defines the width of the column is as a percentage of its parent view's computed or explicitly set width.
 It defaults to content width (or no width.)
 Since `size` accepts any number from 0 to Infinity (or horizontal scroll limit), you can make the column as wide as you want.

-`sm`, `md`, `lg` and `xl` are device-dependent 'size' values that are applied to columns.
+`smSize`, `mdSize`, `lgSize` and `xlSize` are device-dependent size values that are applied to columns.

-`offset`, `smOffset`, `mdOffset`, `lgOffset` and `xlOffset` - may be applied to Column.
+`offset` may be applied to Column.
 Accepts any number.
 This number defines the marginLeft (or marginRight in csase of RTL mode) for the column as a percentage of its parent view's computed or explicitly set width.
 Offset values can also be negative.
 Default is 0.

+`smOffset`, `mdOffset`, `lgOffset` and `xlOffset` are device-dependent offset values that are applied to columns.

 _Using offset values in RTL mode moves things from right to left.
 Using them in normal LTR mode moves things from left to right.
 It's pretty normal to expect that.
 If you're working in both directions, this makes offsets more useful than using marginLeft or marginRight directly._

 `smHidden`, `mdHidden`, `lgHidden` and `xlHidden` - may be applied to Column.
 This tells the grid to hide certain columns based on the current width of the screen.

-`aspectRatio` maybe applied to Column.
-The grid computes the current aspect ratio of the device (which reverses with orientation) and based on that excludes from display any columns that have an `aspectRatio` prop that has a different aspect ratio.
-If no `aspectRatio` is supplied the column will be displayed at all aspect ratios.

 `vAlign` may be supplied as prop to Column to vertically align the elements and/or rows within it.
 Possible values are: middle, top, bottom, space and distribute.
 Default is top.